influenza-clade-nomenclature/seasonal_A-H3N2_HA/README.md

-# seasonal_A-H3N2_HA
-Clade and subclade nomenclature for the HA segment of seasonal A/H3N2 influenza viruses.
+# Clade and subclade nomenclature for the HA segment of seasonal A/H3N2 influenza viruses

 The defining mutations are relative using nucleotide and HA coordinates defined in
 ```